 Over the past couple of decades there has been increased recognition of the softer leadership skills required to lead successfully.
 But our research and experience shows that a lot of leadership failures arise from an inability to adapt and let go of old behaviours.

-In a world that is going to continue to throw new and novel situations for leaders to navigate, the need to be adaptable, to learn (and unlearn) is critical to future success.
+In a world that is going to continue to throw new and novel situations for leaders to navigate, the need for adaptability in the workplace - to learn and unlearn - is critical to future success.

 Why adaptability is a critical leadership skill